andreaskoch/allmark/README.md

 ## Known Bugs

+### Default Theme

+- Responsive Design: The default theme always selects the smallest thumbnail size which makes the previewed images look crappy on large screens.

 ### Windows

-- Serving folders that are fileystem junctions/links is no longer possible with go 1.4 (it did work with go 1.3)
+- Fileystem links: Serving folders that are fileystem junctions/links is no longer possible with go 1.4 (it did work with go 1.3)

 ## Roadmap / To Dos

-Here are some of the ideas and todos I would like to add:
+Here are some of the ideas and todos I would like to add in the future.
+Contributions are welcome!

 ### Architecture

 - Expose the markdown source
 - HTTPs support
 - Run on Raspberry Pi / WDLXTV ("Host your blog from your home")